-Staff recommends that Chapter 5, Alcoholic Beverages, Martin County Code of Ordinances, be amended to identify the Jensen Beach, Rio, Old Palm City, Hobe Sound, Port Salerno and Golden Gate redevelopment zoning districts as zoning districts in which the sale of alcoholic beverages for both off-premises and on-premises consumption is allowed.
+Staff recommends that Chapter 5, Alcoholic Beverages, General Ordinances, Martin County Code, be amended to identify the Jensen Beach, Rio, Old Palm City, Hobe Sound, Port Salerno and Golden Gate Redevelopment Zoning Districts as zoning districts in which the sale of alcoholic beverages for both off-premises and on-premises consumption is allowed.

-Staff further recommends that Chapter 5, Alcoholic Beverages, Martin County Code of Ordinances, be amended to modify the applicability of sub-sections 5.3.B. (places of worship, parks and playgrounds), 5.3.C. (schools), and 5.3.D. (residential districts and dwellings) according to CRA subdistricts, as follows:
+Staff further recommends that Chapter 5, Alcoholic Beverages, General Ordinances, Martin County Code, be amended to modify applicability of the distance requirements in sub-sections

+5.3.B. (places of worship, parks and playgrounds), 5.3.C. (schools), and 5.3.D. (residential districts and dwellings) according to CRA subdistricts, as follows:

 - a.
-If also licensed as a restaurant that earn 51% of gross revenue from the sale of food and non-alcoholic beverages, a licensed premises located in a Redevelopment Zoning District is exempt from all distance requirements in sub-sections 5.3.B. (places of worship, parks and playgrounds), 5.3.C. (schools), and 5.3.D. (residential districts and dwellings). - b.
-If located in a Core or Waterfront subdistrict, licensed premises are exempt from all distance requirements in sub-sections 5.3.B. (places of worship, parks and playgrounds), 5.3.C. (schools), and 5.3.D. (residential districts and dwellings). - c.
-If located in a General, Corridor, Railroad Corridor, or Industrial subdistrict, a licensed premises is exempt from the distance requirements in sub-sections 5.3.B. (places of worship, parks and playgrounds) and 5.3.C. (schools). - d.
-A licensed premises shall not be subject to any minimum separation requirement from a dwelling when the dwelling is located in a Corridor, Railroad Corridor, or Industrial subdistricts. - e.
-Dwellings located within the General subdistrict shall remain protected by the minimum 50ft. separation requirement required by 5.3.D. (residential districts and dwellings), except as otherwise provided in paragraph a (licensed premises in the Core or Waterfront subdistrict) and paragraph b (licensed premises also licensed as a restaurant).
+Licensed premises located in a redevelopment zoning district and also licensed as a restaurant that earns 51% of gross revenue from the sale of food and non-alcoholic beverages are exempt from the distance requirements in sub-sections 5.3.B. (places of worship, parks and playgrounds), 5.3.C. (schools), and 5.3.D. (residential districts and dwellings). - b.
+Licensed premises located in a Core or Waterfront subdistrict are exempt from the distance requirements in sub-sections 5.3.B. (places of worship, parks and playgrounds), 5.3.C. (schools), and 5.3.D. (residential districts and dwellings). - c.
+Licensed premises located in a General, Corridor, Railroad Corridor, or Industrial subdistrict, are exempt from the distance requirements in sub-sections 5.3.B. (places of worship, parks and playgrounds) and 5.3.C. (schools). - d.
+Licensed premises shall not be subject to the 50-ft. minimum separation requirement from a dwelling when the dwelling is located in a Corridor, Railroad Corridor or Industrial subdistrict.